 The fair use defense also applies in the trade dress infringement context.
 Mattel, Inc. v.
 Walking Mountain Productions, 353 F.3d 792, 809-10 (9th Cir.2003) ("Applying…fair use standards to the trade dress context, we hold that a defendant’s use is classic fair use where the defendant has used the plaintiff’s dress to describe or identify the defendant’s own product and not at all to describe or identify the plaintiff’s product.") (footnotes omitted).

-The circuit occasionally refers to other types of "fair use," none appear to involve the classic or nominative fair use tests.
+The circuit occasionally refers to other types of "fair use" besides the classic or nominative fair use tests.
 For example, the doctrine of trade dress functionality (rendering a feature of trade dress non-infringing was described as "one form of fair use."
 See Mattel, Inc. v.
 Walking Mountain Productions, 353 F.3d at 810 n.18 ("It is well-established that use of a product feature or trade dress that has become functional will qualify as one form of fair use.").
-An instruction governing functionality is provided at Civil Instruction 15.11 (Infringement—Elements—Validity—Trade Dress—Non-Functionality Requirement).
+An instruction governing functionality is provided at Civil Instruction 15.12 (Infringement— Elements—Validity—Trade Dress—Non-Functionality Requirement).
 Similarly, First Amendment considerations may also be referred to under the rubric of "fair use" and defeat a claim of infringement.
 See, e.g., Mattel v.
-MCA Records, Inc., 296 F.3d 894, 902 (9th Cir.2002) (noting that the Lanham Act applies "to artistic works only where the public interest in avoiding consumer confusion outweighs the public interest in free expression"; adopting the Second Circuit’s First Amendment balancing test for whether the title of an artistic work infringes).
+MCA Records, Inc., 296 F.3d 894, 902 (9th Cir.2002) (noting that Lanham Act applies "to artistic works only where the public interest in avoiding consumer confusion outweighs the public interest in free expression"; adopting Second Circuit’s First Amendment balancing test for whether title of artistic work infringes).
 Parody may also be characterized as a form of fair use because such use is non-commercial.
 See Mattel, Inc. v.
-Walking Mountain Productions, 353 F.3d at 812 (trademark owner "cannot use ‘trademark laws to ... censor all parodies or satires which use [its] name’ or dress.") (quoting New Kids on the Block v.
+Walking Mountain Productions, 353 F.3d at 812 (holding that trademark owner "cannot use ‘trademark laws to ... censor all parodies or satires which use [its] name’ or dress.") (quoting New Kids on the Block v.
 News America Pub., Inc., 971 F.2d 302, 309 (9th Cir.1992).